ssdollxx/tuya-zigbee-switch/docs/faq.md

 </summary>

 **Normal** images **do not** allow flashing the same version (for example v1.0.17).
-So, using the **normal** index, Z2M will update your device to the latest version and say that you have the latest version already installed.
+So, using the **normal** index, Z2M will update your device to the **latest version** and then say that you have the latest version already installed.
-You will only receive updates if the version number is incremented (in the Makefile).
+You will only receive updates **if the version number is incremented** (in the Makefile).
+Note that we don't increment the version for every change/build - so we don't bother users to update for small fixes.
+Fresh installs always get the latest build though.

 **Force** images **do** allow flashing the same version.
-So, using the force index, Z2M will update your device to the latest version and still say there is an update available.
+So, using the force index, Z2M will update your device to the **latest build** and still say there is an update available.
 Z2M will **always** say there is an update available, even if there is no difference between your version and the remote version.

 Use the **force** image when:
 - switching between Router/End-device firmware
 - testing your changes in the source code
+- updating to a new build with the same version number

 After flashing a **force** image, you can simply change the index back to normal and restart Z2M.
 No downgrade or other action necessary.
 You will receive updates correctly.
 </details>